Ghost Whisperer (video game)

 Ghost Whisperer is a casual hidden-object mystery adventure game developed by Legacy Games for Microsoft Windows and Mac OS.
-The game is based on the CBS supernatural television drama Ghost Whisperer starring Jennifer Love Hewitt (Melinda Gordon).
+The game is based on the CBS supernatural television show Ghost Whisperer starring Jennifer Love Hewitt (Melinda Gordon).
 The game contains two different cases to solve: "Forgotten Toys" and "A Brush with Death".

 Story

 In Forgotten Toys, an elderly toy mogul is found abandoned in his mansion with a ghost as his only companion.
 Team up with Melinda Gordon as she communicates with the ghost to solve the mystery.